Nick's Picks

 Life Ristorante

-My take: Ended up here for dinner after walking around the Spanish Steps area and went back the next night.
-The burrata ravioli and the truffle pasta are the ones to order.
+My take: Stopped in for dinner after walking around the Spanish Steps area and went back the next night.
+Order the burrata ravioli and the truffle pasta.
 Book the outdoor Life Garden if the weather is good, it sits on a quiet street surrounded by greenery and feels nothing like the area around it.
+Antico Caffè Greco is on Via dei Condotti for after, open since 1760 and one of the oldest cafés in Rome, good for a coffee or a nightcap.

 Dinner Favorites